 Ever given thought to what it takes to write the perfect proposal?
-Well, contrary to what people believe, proposal writing is not all about length.
-It’s more about writing to win; that is to expand your business with quality relationships.
-Your goal is to write to convince potential clients to choose your company over the competitor.
-Moreover, the good news is, you don’t have to go overboard to get hold client’s attention.
+Well, contrary to what people believe, proposal writing is more about short yet effective proposals than it is about lengthy explanations.
+It’s more about writing to win with a clear and efficient strategy that derives from quality relationship building with potential clients.
+Your goal is to convince them to choose your company over competitors and you don’t have to go overboard to capture client attention.

 Ready to check them out?

 The very first tip to writing short yet effective proposals are to stick with what the customer wants to hear.
 There’s no point in writing about things they barely care about because they won’t read it and it can likely disqualify your proposal.
 You don’t have time to waste anyway.
 This is the most important tip, but of course, there’s more.

 #2 Dumb Down Each Sentence

 Next up, quit trying so hard to write the most scholarly sentences.
 You’re not writing for a group of nuclear engineers, and even if you are, make it simple, make it plain.
 For the most part, pay less attention to combining features and benefits and briefly address them so the entire piece will not be wordier than necessary.

 How do you see your proposal?
 Do you see it as a checklist or a strategic document?
 Well, if you’ve been thinking about it as the latter, we recommend that you stop right away.
 It’s a checklist.
 Just state the facts, qualifications, proof points, and benefits for your responses and you cannot fail.
 Always be direct – it’s the best way to ensure compliance.

 An RFP software that segments requirements through checklists will help you visualize.